theochem/tinydft/README.rst

 settings for this calculation, you have to directly edit the source code.

-When you make serious modifications to Tiny DFT, you can run the unit tests to make sure the original features still work:
+When you make serious modifications to Tiny DFT, you can run the unit tests to make sure the original features still work.
+For this, you first need to install pytest_.

 .. code-block:: bash